-To this day, Persona 4 is still considered one of the greatest JRPGS of all time, constantly praised by passionate fans and critics alike since its debut release back on PS2.
+Persona 4 is often considered one of the greatest JRPGS of all time, constantly praised by passionate fans and critics alike since its debut release back on PS2.
 The dark yet relatable adventure set a new benchmark with its wonderful characters and immersive dungeon exploration.
 Now, after years of waiting, it's almost time for Persona 5.

 What is Persona 5?